belighted/ubuntu-belighted/README.md

 ## Before Starting

-* Download the Ubuntu 22.04 ISO from [Ubuntu's website](https://ubuntu.com/download/desktop/thank-you?version=22.04.1&architecture=amd64);
+* download the Ubuntu 22.04 ISO from [Ubuntu's website](https://ubuntu.com/download/desktop/thank-you?version=22.04.1&architecture=amd64);
-* Flash the downloaded ISO to a USB stick.
+* flash the downloaded ISO to a USB stick.
 There are multiple ways of doing that.
 For example, you could use [balenaEtcher](https://www.balena.io/etcher/);
-* Boot your computer from the flashed USB stick and follow Ubuntu's installer;
+* boot your computer from the flashed USB stick and follow Ubuntu's installer;
-* Once this is all done, reboot and log in to your new operating system;
+* once this is all done, reboot and log in to your new operating system;
-* That's it!
-You can now follow the instruction in the [Getting Started](#Getting-Started) section;
+* that's it!
+You can now follow the instructions in the [Getting Started](#Getting-Started) section;

 ## Getting Started

+**If your goal is to dual-boot Linux (Ubuntu 22.04) and Windows (11), refer to the [Dual-Boot - Ubuntu 22.04 with Windows 11](#Dual-Boot-Ubuntu-22.04-with-Windows-11) section.**

 Open a terminal and run the following command: